10 Mar Year In Review 2005

 - contributing to the body of professional knowledge and practice in teaching and learning, curriculum development, program dissemination and implementation, evaluation and assessment, and school improvement.

-CRDG operates the Education Laboratory, a Hawai‘i New Century Public Charter School (ELS) as its R & D laboratory under an agreement with its local school board.
-About 60% of the CRDG contracts and grants require access to the ELS students on a regular and ongoing basis.
-ELS provides a K-12 student population in a controlled environment where CRDG faculty conducts its research and development work.
-Additionally, ELS serves as a demonstration site for improving K-12 education, while providing a high quality education for its 400 students.
-The students, randomly selected from among applicants to represent a broad cross section of the state population, provide real world data on ways all students can succeed.
+CRDG operates the University Laboratory School (ULS), a public charter school as its R & D laboratory under an agreement with the local school board.
+ULS provides a K–12 student population in a controlled environment where CRDG faculty conducts its research and development work.
+Additionally, ULS serves as a demonstration site for improving K–12 education, while providing a high quality education for its approximately 420 students.
+The students, randomly selected from among applicants to represent a broad cross section of the state population, provide real-world data on ways all students can succeed.

 Hawai‘i Department of Education